 What is a Personal Installment Loan?

-Most people are more familiar with a Payday Loan when it comes to needing money fast, but a more affordable installment loan option also exists.
 An Installment Loan is generally perceived as a loan that is designated for big purchases or debt consolidation.
 Although these are the most popular styles of installment loans, they are not the only types of loans that allow for a flexible monthly payment option with comfortable payment amounts that apply to the principle immediately.
 Here at Alamo Loan Company we strive to help our community with loans as low as $100 all the way up to $1400.
 Although you are welcome to pay the funds back immediately, we structure our loans to be repaid with 2 to 12 months; this allows a portion of each monthly payment to be applied to the principle (amount borrowed) and assist in paying down the total balance without accruing additional fees or excessive interest charges.
 With two loan options, and approval in as little as 30 minutes, we make it easy for you to obtain the funds you need.

 What We Offer